 I recently read a very good book on this subject by Philip Ball titled Beyond Weird.
 He gives a history lesson whilst simultaneously discussing the philosophical nuances inherent in QM in the context of experimental evidence.
 Ball, more than any other author I’ve read in recent times, challenges my perspective, which makes him all the worth while to read.
 But in so doing, I’m able to delineate with more confidence between the lesser and greater contentious aspects of my viewpoint.
 In fact, there is one point which I now realise is the most contentious of all, and it is related to time.

 Regarding the title of this post, they seem like separate topics, but I’m aware others have made this connection; in particular Richard A Muller in NOW; The Physics of Time, though he didn’t really elaborate.
 He did, however, elaborate on why entropy does not provide the arrow of time, which is an oft made misconception.
-And it is one I’ve made myself in the past, but I now fully realise that the cause and effect is the other way round.
+And it is one I’ve made myself in the past, but I now fully believe that the cause and effect is the other way round.
 Entropy increases with time due to probabilities.
 There is a much higher probability for disorder than order providing the system is in equilibrium.
 If there is an energy source (like the sun) that keeps a system out of equilibrium then you can have self-organising complexity occurring (such as life).

 I’m unsure if QM provides an ‘arrow of time’, as people like to express it, but I do believe it provides an asymmetry, which is best expounded by Roger Penrose’s 3 phases of U, R and C. U is the evolution of the wave function as expressed by Schrodinger’s equation, R is the measurement or observation process (also called decoherence of the wave function) and C is the classical physics world which we generally call reality.
 These always occur in that sequence, hence the logical temporal connection.